-Functional genomics experiments provide a wealth of information on genomic activities related to developmental stages or diseases that are essential for personilized medicine.
-These are large-scale, high-throughput assays to quantify transcription (RNA-Seq) [11], epigenetic regulation (ChIP-Seq) [12] or 3D organization of genome (Hi-C) [13] in a genome-wide fashion under different conditions (e.g. samples from patients and healthy individuals).
-Inferring biological information from functional genomics experiments is a several steps procedure, in which progresive summarization of the data from raw sequencing reads to the gene quantifications, TF binding peaks or chromatin interaction matrices is performed.
-Although activities of functional genome are not necessarily tied to an individual's genotype, reads from these experiments are derived from the biosamples that are belong to individuals, hence they are tagged with individual's variants.
+Functional genomics experiments provide a wealth of information on genomic activities related to developmental stages or diseases that are essential for personalized medicine.
+These studies use large-scale high-throughput assays to quantify transcription (RNA-Seq) [11], epigenetic regulation (ChIP-Seq) [12] or the three-dimensonal (3D) organization of genome (Hi-C) [13] in a genome-wide fashion under different conditions (e.g., samples from patients and healthy individuals).
+Inferring biological information from functional genomics experiments is a multi-step procedure, in which progressive summarization of the data from raw sequencing reads to the gene quantifications, transcription factor (TF) binding peaks or chromatin interaction matrices is performed.
+Although activities of the functional genome are not necessarily tied to an individual's genotype, reads from these experiments are derived from the biosamples that belong to individuals; hence, they are tagged with individuals' variants.
 Public sharing of such raw data raises privacy concerns.
-To be able to share high utility data while preserving individuals' sensitive information, it is essential to determine a "set point", after which trade-off between the utility of the data and the privacy risk is balanced.
-A hurdle in determining the 'set point" is the lack of systematic quantification of private information leakage from functional genomics data.
-Figure 1 summarizes the processing steps of RNA-Seq experiments as an example with how summarization decreases the risk of privacy while greatly decreasing the amount of sharing and the utility of the functional genomics data.
-In detail, functional genomics data analysis starts with the generation of DNA/RNA sequencing reads that are stored in special file formats called fastq [14].
+In order to share high-utility data while preserving individuals' sensitive information, it is essential to determine a "set point", after which trade-off between the utility of the data and the privacy risk is balanced.
+A hurdle in determining the set point is the lack of systematic quantification of private information leakage from functional genomics data.
+Figure 1 summarizes the processing steps of RNA-Seq experiments as an example of how summarization decreases the risk of privacy while greatly decreasing the amount of sharing and the utility of the functional genomics data.
+In detail, functional genomics data analysis starts with the generation of DNA/RNA sequencing reads that are stored in a special file formats called FASTQ [14].
 These files are large in size ranging from 5 GB up to 60 GB depending on the purpose of the experiment.
-They are then mapped to human reference genome and these mapped reads are stored in compressed binary file types called SAM and/or BAM [15].
-File formats such as CRAM is developed to remedy the ever increasing amount of data, which provides up to 10 fold decrease when information loss is tolerated [16].
-Further summarization of the mapped reads (such as signal profiles or gene expression quantification) still allows researchers to make accurate biological conclusions, while providing further data reduction of a ~20 fold.
+They are then mapped to human reference genome and stored as compressed binary file types called binary alignment map (BAM) and/or compressive alignment map (CRAM) that are derived from the sequence alignment map (SAM) files in text format [15].
+File formats such as CRAM have been developed to remedy the ever increasing amount of data; CRAM provides up to a ten-fold decrease when information loss is tolerated [16].
+Further summarization of the mapped reads (such as signal profiles or gene expression quantification) still allows researchers to make accurate biological conclusions, while providing~20-fold further data reduction.
 Although overall aggregation and averaging reduces biological information, private information leakage also decreases (Figure 1).